Varsity 8 Wins Gold, JV8 Wins Silver Against Top Competition

 Rising Senior to Row at U-23 World Championships in Lithuania in July

-Eric Carcich enters his sixth season as head coach of the women's rowing team at George Washington University in 2014-15.
+Eric Carcich enters his seventh season as head coach of the women's rowing team at George Washington University in 2015-16.

 In 2014, Carcich led two of his boats to the medal stand at the 2014 Atlantic 10 Championship en route to a fifth-place finish.
 The Colonials' Varsity 4 earned a bronze medal and the 3V8 earned silver as all of GW's entries advanced to the Grand Finals at the event.
 Three rower earned Atlantic 10 All-Conference honors as senior Bethany Grim earned First Team honors and seniors Sarah Pickus and Megan Culberson were named to the Second Team.